yannvanhalewyn/yannvanhalewyn/README.md

 ## Miscelaneous jobs

 In between I have worked on projects and helped clients develop features in their websites or systems.
-Some examples range from maintaining the adverts scheduler for the large DPG Media, developing a CMS with frontend websites for the Dutch broadcasting system NPO down to helping a mediterenean wine salesman refine his webshop over a couple of weeks.
+Some examples range from maintaining the adverts scheduler for the large DPG Media, developing a CMS with frontend websites for NPO, the Dutch public broadcasting system, down to helping a mediterenean wine salesman refine his webshop over a couple of weeks.

 ---